evanpaul22/PUBattlegrounds-Logger/README.md

 * Install required packages
   * `pip install -r requirements.txt`

-## How-to
+## Usage guide
-* `python main.py` will open the GUI
+* `python main.py` will begin capturing the session.
-* Press "Start Capturing" when you're on the plane
-* Press "Stop and Process" once you've got that sweet chicken dinner (or once you're dead)
+  * For best results: start the program before or during the lobby
 * A CSV output file will be written to `outputs/` and debug logs will be written to `logs/`
+  * New games will be automatically detected and new log and output files will be saved.
+* When you're finished playing, simply press CTRL-C and any remaining images will be processed.
 ## Planned
 * Better duplicate filtering and improved OCR
-* Automatic game detection (GUI will most likely be scrapped)
 * Data visualization
   * Web interface
   * Track individual and global statistics